Our Canal Cruising Companion

 Ruby playing with the automatic doors at Seacombe Ferry - March 2017

 During May 2017 Ruby met a herd of cattle whilst we were on a walk through Marbury Country Park near Northwich.
 We were impressed by her behaviour, not barking at them and even approaching them for a sniff!
 Mind you, judging by her friendly behaviour towards cats it is not surprising that she is well behaved around other animals as well.
 Whilst walking in our local park Ange drove past on her way to the park's car park and Ruby saw the car.
-I could see her watching it and when it stopped she ran up to it to greet Ange.
+I could see her watching the car and when it stopped she ran up to it to greet Ange.
 So she can now identify our car from a distance!

 Saying "hello" to a herd of cattle at Marbury Country Park - May 2017